jodebelle/RT2-all-assignments/README.md

 # RT2-all-assignments
+# Assignment 1: Sphinx documentation
+Sphinx documentation about Assignment 2 of Research Track 1
 # Assignment 2: Jupyter notebook

 This notebook pertains to the second assignment completed in the Research Track 1 course.
 The objective was to develop a notebook that would serve as a replacement for the user interface on node_a.